mknzz/burglary-docs/config.md

 ## Setting up reputation

+{: .important }
-Firstly, you need to add the boss_reputation table to your database.
+You need to add the boss_reputation table to your database.
 The SQL file for this table, boss_reputation.sql, can be found in the 3.1 folder of this repository.

 The leveling system can be enabled or disabled.
-This can be done by setting the Config.Levels variable in the configuration file:
+This can be done by setting the Config.Levels variable:

 ```Config.Levels = true  -- Set to 'true' to enable, 'false' to disable```